 Should I change up before I go?

 Cyprus’ banks and ATMs accept all of the major credit (and some debit) cards, including Visa, MasterCard, and American Express.
 However, you’ll be charged a fee for using most cashpoint machines or making a transaction at a bank counter.
 So it may be worth changing up your Euros before you travel.
-You can do this at any bank or Bureau de Change and as the Euro is so widely used, they usually have plenty of stock.
+Order your travel money online, and it will be with you in a matter of days.

 Exchange rates at the airport